Parallel Weighted Random Sampling: Experiments

 \subsection{Construction}

-Speedups compared to an optimized sequential implementation of Vose's alias table construction algorithm are shown in \cref{fig:cons} (strong scaling with $n=10^8$ and $n=10^9$, weak scaling with $n/p=10^7$ uniform random variates).
-Speedups do not increase further once the machine's memory bandwidth is saturated, limiting the speedup that can be achieved with techniques that require multiple passes over the data (\psa, \twoclassic).
-In contrast, \twosweep can be constructed almost independently by the PEs and requires much fewer accesses to memory.
-Sequentially, there is little difference between our sweeping algorithm and Vose's method.
-However, our algorithm scales much better to high thread counts because it reduces the memory traffic and since hyper-threading (HT) helps to hide the overhead of branch mispredictions.
+Speedups compared to an optimized sequential implementation of Vose's alias table construction algorithm are shown in \cref{fig:cons} (strong scaling with fixed $n=10^8$ and $n=10^9$ as well as weak scaling with $n/p=10^7$ uniform random variates).\footnote{As \cref{fig:cons} shows only speedup values, we here provide the running times of the sequential baseline with regard to which they are given.
+These are, from (a) to (f), $\basesi\,s$, $\basesa\,s$, $\basesibig\,s$, $\basesabig\,s$, $\basewi\,ms$, and $\basewa\,ms$.} Observe that for $n=10^8$, the per-thread input size is quite small for the high thread counts achievable on the Intel machine, resulting in somewhat noisy measurements (\cref{fig:strongintel}).
+Note that \osnd is not shown, as it only differs from \osens in the query phase, not during construction.
+Speedups do not increase further once the machine's memory subsystem is saturated, limiting the speedup that can be achieved with techniques that require multiple passes over the data (\psa, \twoclassic).
+Unlike \psa (and what \psag attempts to mitigate), \twolvl can be constructed almost independently by the PEs and requires fewer passes over the data.
+Sequentially, Vose's method is faster than our sweeping algorithm (see \cref{exp:seq}).
+However, when used as base case of \twolvl, our algorithm scales much better to high thread counts because it reduces the memory traffic and since hyper-threading (HT) helps to hide the overhead of branch mispredictions.
 For large per-thread inputs, \twosweep achieves more than twice the speedup of \twoclassic.
+On random inputs such as the ones used here, \psag can greedily process almost the entire input, and thus achieves excellent speedups.
 Preprocessing for \osens introduces some overhead but requires fewer passes over memory than \psa and achieves approximately twice the speedups as a result.
-Interestingly, on the AMD machine it benefits from hyper-threading much more than on the Intel machine.
-We can also see that by processing each group of each thread independently, it makes good use of the cache: the large caches of the Intel machine give it a boost for $n=10^8$ (\cref{fig:strongintel}).
-Once groups no longer fit into cache ($n=10^9$, \cref{fig:strongintelbig}), speedups are somewhat less.
+Hyper-threading yields larger improvements for \osens construction on the AMD machine than on the Intel machine.
+We can also see that by processing each group of each thread independently, \osens makes good use of the cache: the large non-inclusive L3 caches of the Intel machine gives it a boost for $n=10^8$ (\cref{fig:strongintel}).
+Once groups no longer fit into cache ($n=10^9$, \cref{fig:strongintelbig}), speedups are somewhat lower.